ryanve/associated/README.md

 # associated
-DOM utility to get label(s) for input and get input for label
+DOM utility to get label(s) for input or get input for label

 ```
 npm install associated --save